Best Lung Cancer Treatment in India

 Using the body’s immune system to fight cancer.
 This has changed the game for advanced lung cancer treatment, providing new possibilities for patients with spread disease.

-• Checkpoint Inhibitors: These drugs, such as pembrolizumab (Keytruda) and nivolumab (Opdivo), block proteins stopping the immune system from destroying cancer cells.
+• Checkpoint Inhibitors: These drugs, such as pembrolizumab (Keytruda) and nivolumab (Opdivo), block proteins that stop the immune system from destroying cancer cells.
 By inhibiting these checkpoints, the immune system can spot and eliminate cancer cells more effectively.

 • Benefits: Immunotherapy can lead to lasting responses and improved survival rates for some patients.
 It’s usually used for advanced NSCLC and can work with chemotherapy for improved results.